The following tax news and updates are provided as a courtesy of Ball & Minor CPA, PA.

 Employers Required to Furnish Employees DOL Model Notice

 The Department of Labor (DOL) is requiring employers to provide a notice to employees regarding certain health care options available under the Affordable Care Act.
-These notices are required to be furnished to employees no later than October 1, 2013 for existing employees and within 2 weeks of an employee’s start date for newly hired employees.
+These notices are required to be furnished to newly hired employees within 2 weeks of an employee’s start date.
 The notice must be provided in writing in a manner calculated to be understood by the average employee.
-The model notices can be accessed at the DOL website: www.dol.gov/ebsa/healthreform.
+The model notices can be accessed at the DOL website: https://www.dol.gov/agencies/ebsa/laws-and-regulations/laws/affordable-care-act/for-employers-and-advisers/coverage-options-notice .
 Feel free to contact our office with any questions.

 NC Requiring Use of E-Verify System for Certain Employers

-July 1, 2013: Employers with 25-100 employees will be required to verify the legal employment status of all new hires by using the E-Verify system.
+Employers with 25 or more employees will be required to verify the legal employment status of all new hires by using the E-Verify system.

 Stop Tax Identity Theft in Its Tracks